Where Did Pickleball Originate?

 One of the states where pickleball gained significant traction early on was Arizona.
 Snowbirds, retirees who migrate to warmer climates during the winter months, discovered pickleball and fell in love with its friendly yet competitive nature.
 They found that the sport provided an excellent way to stay active and socialize with fellow retirees.
 Numerous pickleball courts started popping up in retirement communities all over the state, contributing to the exponential growth and recognition of the sport.

-You may also like: Where Is The Original Pickleball Court?
+You may also like: What Is The Average Age Of People Who Play Pickleball?

 Expansion to Canada